AMPATH: Leading with Care

 Posted on April 24, 2017

-Superior Medical is proud to work with AMPATH and The University of Toronto in improving reproductive healthcare in Kenya
+Superior Medical is proud to work with AMPATH and The University of Toronto in improving reproductive healthcare

 AMPATH, or Academic Model Providing Access to Healthcare, is a collaborative medical partnership that is led by the Indiana University School of Medicine and the Moi University School of Medicine (pictured above).
 Their mission is to provide comprehensive (and needed) care services in Kenya through a three-pronged approach of providing care, training, and research.